Events & Programs

 Frequently Asked Questions

-Do I have to attend the two mandatory trainings to participate?
+Do I have to attend the mandatory training to participate?

-Can I volunteer for more than two camps?
+Can I volunteer for more than 60 hours?

 What is the selection process?

-We are not able to interview every prospective SET member due to the number of applications we receive.
-We will carefully review each application and reference letter to invite prospective SET members that we feel exhibit strong leadership qualities and an enthusiasm for science education.
+We are not able to interview every prospective SET due to the number of applications we receive.
+We will carefully review each application and reference letter to invite prospective SETs that we feel exhibit strong leadership qualities and an enthusiasm for science education.

 What is a typical day for a SET?

 Fun!
-Each day is a little different, but SET members can expect to lead songs or games with groups of campers; setup and cleanup of projects; read a story to campers; help keep a group of campers together; assist with getting campers into Science Center vans and fastening seatbelts; and, of course, learning about the science topic featured in the camp you are volunteering with.
+Each day is a little different, but SETs can expect to lead songs or games with groups of campers; setup and cleanup of projects; read a story to campers; help keep a group of campers together; assist with getting campers into Science Center vans and fastening seat belts; and, of course, learning about the science topic featured in the camp you are volunteering with.

 What is the age and grade requirement?

 SET volunteers must be at least 14 years old.
 Also, volunteers must be a high school student by fall.